-MTA Bridges and Tunnels (B&T) serves more than 868,000 vehicles each weekday – over 310 million vehicles each year – and carries the most traffic of any bridge and tunnel authority in the nation.
-Surplus revenues from the authority's tolls help support MTA public transit services.
+MTA Bridges and Tunnels (B&T) serves more than 900,000 vehicles on an average day.
+In 2019, it carried more traffic than any bridge and tunnel authority in the nation—more than 329 million vehicles.
+Surplus revenues from B&T’s tolls help support MTA public transit services.

 B&T’s seven bridges are the Robert F. Kennedy, Throgs Neck, Verrazzano-Narrows, Bronx-Whitestone, Henry Hudson, Marine Parkway-Gil Hodges Memorial, and Cross Bay Veterans Memorial bridges.
 Its two tunnels are the Hugh L. Carey Tunnel and the Queens Midtown Tunnel.
 All B&T crossings are within New York City.

-All B&T crossings operate with cashless, electronic tolling systems only.
-Customers now pay a discounted toll with E-ZPass® or receive an undiscounted bill by mail through video tolling.
-Cash is no longer accepted.
-Cashless tolling enables B&T facilities to process traffic flows more rapidly, safely, and efficiently.
+All B&T crossings operate with cashless, electronic tolling (Cashless Tolling) systems only.
+Customers pay with E-ZPass® or receive a toll bill by mail under the Tolls by Mail program.
+Cash is not accepted at B&T facilities.
+Cashless Tolling enables B&T facilities to process traffic flows more safely and efficiently.
 By reducing idling time, cashless tolling also reduces carbon emissions and fuel consumption.
-As of December 2017, more than 95 percent of B&T’s weekday customers use E-ZPass.
+In 2019, more than 95 percent of B&T’s toll transactions were paid by customers using E-ZPass.

 Bridges and Tunnels at a Glance